IWhitebird/go-leader-board/README.md

                 [72hr] -> ['72hr Skiplist']
 ```

-The time-based lists will need periodic cleanup to remove expired entries.
+The time-based lists are periodically cleaned up to remove expired entries.